 One of the biggest advantages you get with NordVPN is NordLynx, a custom VPN protocol that incorporates the WireGuard VPN protocol.
 The WireGuard protocol offers a huge speed advantage over OpenVPN and other legacy protocols.
 It also provides next-generation encryption technology on top of a lean, lightweight code base.
 Using WireGuard with NordVPN, we were able to hit speeds of 445 Mbps:

-Another advantage with NordVPN is a huge server network built on premium infrastructure.
-NordVPN has 5,400+ servers in 59 countries, including five locations in Australia alone.
+Another advantage of NordVPN is a huge server network built on premium infrastructure.
+NordVPN has 5,500+ servers in 58 countries, including five locations in Australia alone.
 All of NordVPN’s servers run on dedicated hardware (no virtual locations) in RAM-disk mode.
 These RAM-servers offer a higher level of data security and run without any hard drives, so no data can be stored on any server.
 Furthermore, the company is in the process of adding 10Gbps servers in key locations throughout their network while also switching the entire network to colocated servers.
 Colocated servers are servers that are owned and managed by NordVPN, but physically located in third-party data centers.

 For those concerned about privacy in Australia, NordVPN has a lot of features to offer: